open-guides/og-search-engineering/README.md

 * [References](#references)
 * [Credits](#credits)
 * [License](#license)

+## Introduction

+**What every software engineer should know about search**

+Want to build or improve a search experience?
+Start here.

 Ask a software engineer: “[How would you add search functionality to your product?](https://stackoverflow.com/questions/34314/how-do-i-implement-search-functionality-in-a-website)” or “[How do I build a search engine?](https://www.quora.com/How-to-build-a-search-engine-from-scratch)” You’ll probably immediately hear something like: “Oh, we’d just launch an ElasticSearch cluster.
 Search is easy these days.”